Science, Reason and Faith Group: History of the group

 The beginning of the CRYF group dates back to the informal conversations that, at the end of the 20th century, professors Mariano Artigas († 2006) and Carlos Pérez († 2005) maintained about interdisciplinary questions and public debates concerning the relationship between science and faith.

 In 2002, circumstances were favorable for the creation of the group.
 Its founding members were professors Mariano Artigas, Juan Luis Lorda, Antonio Pardo, Carlos Perez, Francisco Gallardo and Santiago Collado.
 Since its inception, in addition to other teachers from the University of Navarra, the group has incorporated prestigious intellectuals and experts on the topics of interest as collaborating members: Evandro Agazzi, William Shea, Juan Arana and Tito Arecchi are some of the present collaborators.

 Professor Artigas was appointed the first director of the group, a position he held until his death.
 The contribution of his intellectual output, which the group has inherited as his legacy, could be summarized as having contributed to unify and highlight the relationship between science and religion.
 In this endeavor, it is important not to reduce thought to mere scientific rationality, where science is understood as empirical or experimental science.
 The name of the group expresses this conviction: science, reason and faith.
-The CRYF is currently considered one of the centers that has contributed most to explore the common ground shared by science, philosophy and theology in southern Europe.
+The CRYF is currently considered one of the centers that has contributed most to exploring the common ground shared by science, philosophy and theology in southern Europe.

 The CRYF has received funding from the Templeton Foundation twice.
 In 2006, for the project entitled "The Human Singularity: The Origin, Nature, and Destiny of the Human Being" and in 2011, in order to set up the "Mariano Artigas Memorial Lectures".
 The Mariano Artigas Lectures are held every two years in October and have a two-fold purpose: to honor the figure of Professor Artigas and to recognize the work done by the invited lecturer in the field of the relations between science and religion.
 Previous speakers have been William Shea in 2011, Karl Giberson in 2013 and Giuseppe Tanzella-Nitti in 2015.
 In 2017, the Lecture was entrusted to Spanish philosopher Juan Arana.

 At the beginning of 2007, after the death of Mariano Artigas, the professor of Physics, Héctor Mancini replaced him as head of the group until the beginning of 2010.
 During the period 2010-2016 the director was the neuroscientist, philosopher and priest José Manuel Giménez Amaya.
 Since the beginning of 2016, this position is held by the physicist, theologian and priest Javier Sánchez Cañizares.